Chirodactylus variegatus

 Chirodactylus variegatus, the Peruvian morwong or bilagai, is a species of marine ray-finned fish traditionally regarded as belonging to the family Cheilodactylidae, the members of which are commonly known as morwongs.
 It is found in the southeastern Pacific Ocean off the western coast of South America.

 Taxonomy

-Chirodactylus variegatus was first formally described in 1833 as Cheilodactylus variegatus by the French zoologist Achille Valenciennes with the type locality given as Valparaíso in Chile.
-When the American ichthyologist Theodore Nicholas Gill initially described the genus Chirodactylus in 1962 he included Cheilodactylus antonii as its type species, this was later shown to be a synonym for C. variegatus.
-Genetic and morphological analyses strongly support the validity of Chirodactylus as a genus and that the genus should be placed in the family Latridae.
-The 5th edition of Fishes of the World, however, retains the genus within the family Cheiloactylidae.
+Chirodactylus variegatus was first formally described in 1833 as Cheilodactylus variegatus by the French zoologist Achille Valenciennes, with the type locality given as Valparaíso in Chile.
+When the American ichthyologist Theodore Nicholas Gill initially described the genus Chirodactylus in 1962 he included Cheilodactylus antonii as its type species, which is considered to be a junior synonym for C. variegatus.
+Genetic and morphological analyses strongly support the validity of Chirodactylus as a genus, which should be placed in the family Latridae.
+The 5th edition of Fishes of the World, however, retains the genus within the family Cheilodactylidae.

 Description

 Chirodactylus variegatus is a medium-sized fish with a robust, slightly compressed body, the depth of the body is one third of the total length.
 The body is totally covered with ctenoid scales.
 It has a rather small head with small eyes and a small, subterminal mouth with thick lips.
 The overall colour of the body is greyish, darker dorsally and shading to blackish on the flanks and the belly is pale with a reddish tint.
 The sides are marked with 6-7 pale vertical bands there are similar coloured spots on and around the caudal peduncle.
 The fins are a vivid red-orange colour.
 It has thick, short pectoral fins, a continuous dorsal fin and a small anal fin with two spines free of the fin membrane.
 The caudal fin is forked.
 The Peruvian morwong reaches a maximum total length of 44 cm and weight of 1.0 kg.